 The Seasonal Employment Permit is a promising development for both employers and workers, offering a more streamlined process for seasonal labour recruitment while maintaining a level of oversight and regulation to ensure fair compensation and compliance with labour standards.

-Should you have any queries regarding the above information or if you require assistance with your corporate, employment or immigration matter, please get in touch with a legal professional at Hudson McKenzie via email at londoninfo@hudsonmckenzie.com or by telephone +44(0) 20 3318 5794.
+Should you have any questions regarding the above information, or require assistance with your immigration or global mobility matters, please don’t hesitate to contact our legal team at Hudson McKenzie.
+You can reach us by email at londoninfo@hudsonmckenzie.com or by telephone at +44 (0) 20 3318 5794.
+For office locations, please visit our Our Offices page.

-The information provided does not amount to legal advice.
+The information provided in this blog is for general guidance only and does not constitute legal advice.

 Stay Connected